 So here is how you can make this easy, simple and absolutely delicious brown rice pudding following this pressure cooker recipe for brown rice pudding or pal payasam Kerala style recipe.

-- Broken Brown Rice 1 Cup ( I used broken brown rice popular in Kerala, but you can also use the regular brown rice or use your favorite rice – however the time of cooking maybe be different for different brands of rice)
+- Broken Brown Rice 1 Cup I used broken brown rice popular in Kerala, but you may also try the regular brown rice or use your favorite rice - however the time of cooking maybe be different for different brands of rice

 - Whole Milk 6 Cups

 - Crushed or powdered Cardamom a pinch

 - Wash the rice and transfer it to a pressure cooker.

 - Mix the whole milk with water to make a diluted milk mixture and add half of the diluted milk mixture to the rice.

 - Add the sugar and cardamom powder to the pressure cooker, stir to mix all the ingredients.